-Commercial complex of Kuwait International Airport 20 years Kuwait Airways Terminal-4 Parking project 5 years Sheikh Saa'd Terminal 12 years Fully amortised as at 31 December 2020
+Commercial complex of Kuwait International Airport 20 years Kuwait Airways Terminal-4 Parking project 5 years Sheikh Saa'd Terminal 12 years Messillah Beach Project 17 years

+Fully amortised

 Intangible assets with finite lives are amortised over their useful economic life and assessed for impairment whenever there is an indication that an intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life is reviewed at least at each financial year end.